 Discovery Series: Introduction to Ballet

-An exciting 6-week series designed for Indigenous Youth ages 6 to 18 who are interested in exploring the world of ballet.
+An exciting series designed for Indigenous Youth ages 6 to 18 who are interested in exploring the world of ballet.

 Canada’s National Ballet School’s Discovery Series: Introduction to Ballet is an exciting program that is specifically designed to provide a unique and enriching experience for indigenous youth ages 6 to 18 who are interested in exploring the world of ballet.